The Al Gore Interview: Full Transcript

 For example, the subsidies around the world for the burning of fossil fuels are 40 times larger than the meager subsidies for renewable energy.
 And if we removed all subsidies, the pace of change would accelerate even more.
 But of course I believe we should continue and amplify the encouragement for a faster shift to renewable energy and sustainability while eliminating these absurd subsidies that encourage the destruction of the Earth’s ecological balance.

-FC:: In the movie, on November 10th, you call the 2016 election a setback and say that it’s one of a long line of setbacks in addressing climate change.
-How much damage do you think the new administration could do or how much maybe has it has it already done?
-[Note: This conversation took place before Trump’s decision to pull out of the Paris Climate agreement]
+FC: In the movie, on November 10, you call the 2016 election a setback and say that it’s one of a long line of setbacks in addressing climate change.
+How much damage do you think the new administration could do, or how much maybe has it has it already done?
+[Note: This conversation took place before Trump’s decision to pull out of the Paris climate agreement.]

 AG: Well, it’s important to remember that we haven’t even reached the 100-day mark of our new administration.
 And so it’s difficult to predict.
 Some of their early policy decisions have of course been discouraging, but they may yet decide to stay in the Paris agreement, which is the most important decision relative to climate.
-It’s almost impossible to overstate the significance of what happened in Paris, a year ago December, when every nation in the world (save a few exceptions hardly worth mentioning), agreed to go to net zero greenhouse emissions early in the second half of this century.
+It’s almost impossible to overstate the significance of what happened in Paris, a year ago December, when every nation in the world (save a few exceptions hardly worth mentioning), agreed to go to net-zero greenhouse emissions early in the second half of this century.
 Because that sent a signal to business, to industry, to investors, to local and regional governments, and to national governments everywhere.
 And that signal has been received.
-The pace of change has accelerated dramatically since the Paris Agreement was formally adopted.
+The pace of change has accelerated dramatically since the Paris agreement was formally adopted.
 And if the U.S. does–in spite of President Trump’s changes to the Clean Power Plan and other U.S. policies–if the U.S. stays in the international consensus then that will continue to accelerate the pace of change.

-FC:: What do you think it would mean if the U.S. actually did pull out of the Paris agreement?
+FC: What do you think it would mean if the U.S. actually did pull out of the Paris agreement?
 What consequences would that have?

 AG: Well I don’t think they’re going to.
 I think the odds are better than even that they will stay in the agreement.
 If the U.S. does pull out, it would raise a risk of undermining the hard-won global consensus.
 But I would be surprised if they make that decision.

-FC:: There’s a scene in the movie that shows your work behind the scenes at the Paris conference, and how you convinced SolarCity to donate some of its technology to India to address concerns India had about the cost of renewables.
-Can you can you talk a little bit about why it was so critical to get India on board and how much importance you think that donation played in actually making the Paris agreement happen?
+FC: There’s a scene in the movie that shows your work behind the scenes at the Paris conference, and how you convinced SolarCity to donate some of its technology to India to address concerns India had about the cost of renewables.
+Can you talk a little bit about why it was so critical to get India on board and how much importance you think that donation played in actually making the Paris agreement happen?

 AG: Well, according to the environment minister of India and according to the U.S. participants in that tough negotiation, it helped to get them across the line and withdraw their objections to having a strong treaty.
 I give tremendous credit to Lyndon Rive and Peter Rive and the leaders of SolarCity, and to Elon Musk, who chairs the SolarCity board and who has a history of giving up intellectual property for larger strategic goals.
 He invented the Hyperloop idea, for example, and just gave it away.
 Some of the key intellectual property involved with Tesla he gave away to see what others could do with it.
 I knew that history, and I know Elon and Lyndon very well, so I had an inkling that it might just barely be possible to convince them to to make this generous and visionary offer.
 And after only 24 hours of thinking it over, they agreed to do it.
 The Indians were the real key to the agreement, because unlike China, they had not yet resolved in their own minds the risk/benefit equation for joining the world’s sustainability revolution.
 As you know, India is almost as populous as China now, and will shortly overtake China as the largest nation on Earth.
 And even though India’s economy is much, much smaller than China’s economy, they are growing faster than China, and their choices of energy sources to fuel that growth could make all the difference for the future of humanity.

-FC:: Going back to the U.S., what do you think are the opportunities for the federal government to make progress now?
+FC: Going back to the U.S., what do you think are the opportunities for the federal government to make progress now?
 For example, do you think there’s a chance of a carbon tax happening?

 AG: Well, I hope so.
-I’ve advocated a revenue-neutral CO2 tax since the late 1980s, and I included it in my first book on climate, Earth In The Balance.
+I’ve advocated a revenue-neutral CO2 tax since the late 1980s, and I included it in my first book on climate, Earth in the Balance.
 But in the years since, I’ve come to appreciate the durability of the resistance to a CO2 tax.
 And along with others, I came to support an alternative, the so-called cap and trade system, which had been dramatically successful in removing sulfur dioxide from power plant emissions and helping to mitigate the acid rain problem, which we don’t hear about much anymore because it’s so much less severe now than it was before cap and trade reduced SO2.
 That was a conservative Republican idea that originated in the Heritage Foundation and was adopted by the first President Bush.
 So many people who ran into a brick wall in advocating a CO2 tax began to encourage the cap and trade system as a second-best alternative.

 I still prefer the CO2 tax.
 And by the way, in 1993, I persuaded President Clinton and the economic team of our then-new incoming administration to include a carbon tax and our principal economic package in January of ’93.
 It passed the House of Representatives by one vote, but then foundered in the Senate.
 Then in the aftermath of that failure to enact a carbon tax, many of us said well, if cap and trade system is the best we can get, and if conservative Republicans can be given credit for originating this idea, maybe they will make it easier to form a bipartisan consensus around that idea.
 But they quickly abandoned it as soon as it became leading policy choice.
 Once again it passed the House of Representatives in the first year of Obama’s administration and foundered in the Senate.